 WE-Validate

-We developed a Python-based code base as a platform to consistently evaluate wind-power forecasts.
-We call our tool WE-Validate to gear towards forecast validation using observations and simulations for wind energy (“WE”) applications.
-This infrastructure code enables comparison of time series from arbitrary data sources using user-defined metrics.
-This tool is designed to be simple, readily usable, open source, publicly available, modularized, and extensible by users.
+We developed a Python-based code base as a platform to consistently evaluate wind power forecasts.
+We call our tool WE-Validate to gear toward forecast validation using observations and simulations for wind energy (WE) applications.
+This infrastructure code enables the comparison of time series from arbitrary data sources using user-defined metrics.
+This tool is designed to be simple, readily usable, open-source, publicly available, modularized, and extensible by users.
 We have detailed instructions for users on its GitHub page, github.com/joejoeyjoseph/WE-Validate.
-The tool is currently tailored for wind-power forecast evaluation, and it can be extended to solar forecasting and other applications as well.
+The tool is currently tailored for wind power forecast evaluation, and it can be extended to solar forecasting and other applications as well.